 Glenn O'Connor started his musical journey in Lakeland, Fl.
 Encouraged by his parents, he started playing guitar at the age of eleven and would accompany his father to local jams where his father played guitar.
 Glenn has continued to improve his skills over the years and founded One Flite Up in 1999 along with Kenny Thomas and Mark Pollera who still play with One Flite Up 22 years later.
 Even today, you can hear artists such as Carlos Santana, John Fogerty, Jimmy Bryant and George Benson who have influenced his style.
 Through the years, Glenn has shared the stage with recording artists such as Three Dog Night, The Georgia Satellites and so many others.
 He summarizes his approach to music by quoting Carlos Santana, "if I don't feel it, they ain't gonna feel it".

-Kenny Thomas has had a passion for music since he started playing guitar in his teens and was inspired by such greats as Eric Clapton, Jimmy Hendrix, The Birds, The Stones and the Beatles.
-Since getting his first guitar, a Gibson ES 125, he has played non-stop always dreaming of having a first-class band.
-As it sometimes does, life gets in the way and after playing with friends in “Garage Bands” , Kenny put his guitar away for close to 10 years, until listening to Stevie Ray Vaughn reinvigorated him and he hasn’t stopped playing since.
+Since his teens, Kenny Thomas was inspired by such greats as Eric Clapton, Jimmy Hendrix, The Birds, The Stones and the Beatles.
+Getting his first guitar, a Gibson ES 125, he has played non-stop and dreamt of having a first-class band.
+Life often gets in the way and after playing in “Garage Bands”, Kenny put his guitar away for to 10 years, until listening to Stevie Ray Vaughn reinvigorated him.
+He hasn’t stopped playing since.

 A native Floridian, Kenny and long-time friend Glenn O’Connor formed, what is now One Flite Up.
-In fact, it was drummer Mark Pollera who suggested the name when the band had a regular gig where they had to carry all their gear “One Flite Up” to the second floor.
+In fact, drummer Mark Pollera suggested the name when the band had a regular gig that was “One Flite Up” on the second floor.

-Kenny says he loves to perform so much that the group fondly refers to him as “One More Kenny” because he’s always ready to play one more song, even when the gig is over and the hour late.
-His Blues roots can be heard in his exciting style of play.
-Known for his vast guitar collection, Kenny favors Fender and Gibson guitars and is always searching for the guitar player’s Holy Grail; “Perfect Tone” .
+Kenny loves performing so much that he is known as “One More Kenny” because he’s always ready to play one more song.
+His Blues roots are heard in his exciting style of play.
+Known for his vast guitar collection, he favors Fender and Gibson guitars and still searches for the guitarists Holy Grail; “Perfect Tone” .

-As with all of One Flite Up, Kenny enjoys having a fun time while performing and making sure the audience feels the same way.
-So, the next time you see One Flite Up look for the guitar player with passion in his eyes and a Strat around his neck –and when you do, say hi to “One More Kenny” .
+As with all of One Flite Up, Kenny likes having a fun time performing and making sure the audience does too.
+So, the next time you see us, look for the guitar player with the Strat around his neck –and say hi to “One More Kenny” .

 Mark “GOLDS” Goldberg grew up in Philly listening to the Philly Sound.
 His career took him around the country, and he took up the bass guitar as an adult learning from leading bassists in the California and New York City.
 While in NY he took lessons from Broadway Bassist, Steve Millhouse, learning to read music by following Broadway orchestra charts.
 He likes to say that he has sung with such bands as The Who, The Eagles and The Beach Boys.
 Of course, he was in the audience at the time, but, hey, he did sing along.
 “Golds” is the newest member of One Flite Up having joined them at the end of 2021.
 His strong stage presence and Baritone voice adds a new dimension to the One Flite Up sound.
 For the last 5 years, Mark has lived in The Villages with his wife of over 43 years, Maris.

 Craig Frazee is the voice of One Flite Up.
 He has been our lead vocalist for over 20 years where, along with Glenn O'Connor, Kenny Thomas and Mark Pollara, he is central to creating that One Flite Up sound.
 Craig's incredible range and voice allow One Flite Up to play a wide variety of songs making each of them unique.
 In addition to his versatile vocals, Craig is also an accomplished instrumentalist, playing guitar, harmonica and a host of other instruments.
-With the recent addition of Mark "Golds" Goldberg on bass and vocals, Craig shows his skills by providing additional harmonies to the One Flite Up sound when he isn't singing lead.
+Craig also shows his skills by providing great harmonies when he isn't singing lead.
 Craig is thrilled to have joined his brother-in -law, guitarist Kenny Thomas, as key members of the band.